Showing posts with label Quest - Isometric. Show all posts

 The CryptO'pinion?

-Shadowlands has a few niggles and I failed to get the save game function to work no matter what I tried.
-But that's not much of a problem today when using the snapshot feature of your emulator or the hard drive version.
-Also, guiding our loyal subjects can sometimes be awkward as they struggle to walk around the graveyard or through an open doorway.
+Shadowlands is epic and I'm enjoying ransacking the dungeons.
+However, it has a few niggles.
+I failed to get the save game function to work no matter what I tried (not much of a problem today when using the emulator's snapshot feature or the hard drive version).
+Also, guiding our loyal subjects can sometimes be awkward as they struggle to walk around the graveyard and through the odd open doorway.
 Yes, they're a sandwich short of a picnic and often need a gentle push to help them out.
+Let's end this pickyness.

-This is truly one of the most rewarding games I've ever played.
-Therefore it's one of the best Atari ST games.
+This is truly one of the most rewarding dungeon crawlers I have ever played.

 Install to hard drive with the snapshot-save feature!!